mustafar/nh-recipes/content/blog/galawat-ke-kabab/index.md

 > Always remove your pan from the stove, keep aside for 1 minute and then turn the other side, kababs would never break.

-> Never try to make a perfect tikki (patty), just role the keema in your wet hand and throw it on the pan.
+> Never try to make a perfect tikki (patty), just roll the qeema in your wet hand and throw it on the pan.

 > Just use 15 – 20% more papaya and you do not have to keep the masala away, just start frying.